本音尺八 Hon-on Shakuhachi

 Hon-on(本音)means "True Sound."
 The same characters can also be read in Japanese as "hon-ne," which carries two meanings - "true sound," and "true feelings."

-I make shakuhachi an old, Edo era style, for people who, like some of the Komuso of old, are looking to express their own true sound.
+I make shakuhachi in an old, Edo era style, for people who, like some of the Komuso of old, are looking to express their own true sound.
 Hon-on flutes are Edo-style ji-nashi, which means that they make maximum use of each individual piece of bamboo's natural, mysterious tone color.
-Each flute receives several months of attention, during which it is carefully played, tuned and balanced to a premodern Japanese aesthetic ideal for old-style honkyoku playing.
+Each flute receives several months (or years) of attention, during which it is carefully played, tuned and balanced to a premodern Japanese aesthetic ideal for old-style honkyoku playing.

 In addition to Edo-style shakuhachi, I make hitoyogiri shakuhachi, the ancestor of the Edo-era shakuhachi.
 I also do repairs, maki-e shakuhachi ornamentation in silver and gold, and sell used and vintage shakuhachi, both ji-ari and ji-nashi.
 Feel free to use the contact form if you have any quesitons.